 Cleaning the case, the metal bracelet and the buckle, using an ultrasonic device to remove dirt and grease, which are often unreachable with a standard brush.

 For the Happy Diamonds and Happy Sport series, the moving diamonds will be cleaned so as to restore their original appearance.

 Replacing all the gaskets and checking the water-resistance of the watch to ensure that no water or dust can enter it and thereby damage the mechanism or even stop the movement (for water-resistant watches only).

 Final quality check.
-Every function of the watch movement, as well as the appearance of the case or bracelet, will be verified to ensure compliance with the appropriate technical and aesthetic characteristics.
+Every function of the watch movement, as well as the appearance of the case or bracelet, will be verified to ensure compliance with the appropriate technical and esthetic characteristics.

 Before cleaning your watch (water-resistant models only), make sure the crown and pushers are correctly pushed back in and/or screwed depending on the model.
 We advise washing the watch with liquid soap and regularly rinsing it under running water, especially if it is often used in salt water.
 Moreover, the use of chemical products for cleaning a watch is definitely not recommended, since it could damage the strap/bracelet and the water-resistance gaskets.

 Jewellery models with mobile elements (e.g. diamonds, gold letter, etc.) between one or two sapphire crystals are not guaranteed water-resistant.
 This means it is advisable to avoid any contact with alcohol-based products (perfumes, creams, etc.) as well as immersion in fresh or sea water.

 Checking the gaskets

 Chopard watches are equipped with security gaskets that guarantee their water-resistance.
 Over time, these gaskets may deteriorate and the case may be less resistant to water.
 We kindly recommend having the water-resistance of a Chopard watch tested by an official service centre once every year, before engaging in any prolonged aquatic activity or after a violent shock.